 Get Treatment at Home

 DispatchHealth travels so the flu doesn’t.
-They will gladly send a team of board-certified medical professionals to your home to administer a rapid flu test, provide IV fluids, order mobile chest X-Rays, prescribe anti-nausea medication and more.
+If you’re feeling flu-like symptoms, call 1-866-FLU-CREW.
+Then, they’ll send a team of qualified medical professionals to your home to administer a rapid flu test, provide IV fluids, order mobile chest X-Rays, prescribe anti-nausea medication and more.
 And they do all of this in direct communication with the patients’ primary care physicians to ensure an integrated care experience.
 They see patients of all ages, from the very young to senior citizens — segments of the population often considered at the highest risk of dangerous or life-threatening flu complications.

 Sounds expensive, right?
 Actually, DispatchHealth is partnered with most major insurance companies, including Medicare and Medicaid, and handles billing directly with those companies.
-In fact, a visit with DispatchHealth typically costs 80-90 percent less than the average emergency room visit.
+In fact, a visit with DispatchHealth typically costs one-tenth of the price of a visit to the ER and patients pay an average of $5-$50 depending on their insurance plan.

 In addition to flu, they can treat a wide variety of medical issues including everything from sports injuries and urinary tract infections to high blood pressure and migraines.
 So if you need medical care for other concerns during flu season, you can avoid sharing a waiting room with those who may be contagious.

 Staying home when you’re sick should be the standard of care.
-So the next time you’re in need of immediate medical care, skip the emergency room or clinic, give DispatchHealth a call and let a qualified team bring convenient, comfortable healthcare to you.
+So the next time you’re in need of immediate medical care, skip the emergency room or clinic, give DispatchHealth a call and get on the road to recovery quickly without ever getting on the road at all.